musale/100-days-of-code-personal/log.md

 # 100 Days Of Code - Log

+### Day 17: February 3, 2017

+**Today's Progress**: I dived right into Progressive Web Apps.

+**Thoughts:** There is a plethora of stuff on getting started on PWAs.
+I decided to use Google's guide and I'm almost done.

+**Link to work:** Not today :wink:

 ### Day 16: February 2, 2017

 **Today's Progress**: Github pages.
 I deployed my past react projects to Github pages.